amanr425/WatchWiz/README.md

 # WatchWiz

-WatchWiz is a OTT platform de
+WatchWiz is a UI/UX of OTT app designed for mobiles using Figma.